xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

       folder.
    #.
 The device should be installed and recognized as ``XMOS Simple Bulk Transfer Example``.

-MacOSX/Linux Driver
+MacOSX/Linux driver
 -------------------

 There is no need to install a driver on either MacOSX or Linux.

-Run the Application
+Run the application
 -------------------

 Now that the application has been compiled, the next step is to run it on the sliceKIT Core